 Recognising this, some brands have transitioned into using industrially compostable materials.
 However there is still very little clarity on how to dispose of these after use.
 Although much better than other options, bio-plastic capsules still need to be sent off to specially equipped plants where they may still be rejected due to the similarity in look and feel to oil-based plastics.

-The capsule coffee industry found a way to meet the minimum requirements for printing consumer-reassuring, environmentally friendly words on their packaging – but not much changed.
-There are still thousands of colourful, shiny capsules dropping into the top of Nespresso® machines every minute, most of them still destined to stick around hundreds of years longer than the businesses who made them and the people who use them.
+The coffee capsule industry has found a way to meet the minimum requirements for printing consumer-reassuring, environmentally friendly terms on their packaging – but not much has actually changed.
+There are still thousands of colourful, shiny capsules dropping into the top of Nespresso machines every minute, most of them destined to stick around for hundreds of years longer than the businesses who made them and the people who use them.

-Brands won’t stop tacking green credentials onto some of their products in order to appeal to an evolving consumer conscience.
+Brands won’t stop tacking green credentials onto their products in order to appeal to an evolving consumer conscience.
 It’s always going to happen and it’s no bad thing.
 It proves that consumers can make a difference and demand can truly change supply.
-On a pragmatic level, intentions don’t actually matter.
-But it’s not OK when eco-jargon is used to confuse people into purchasing something that isn’t as good as they think.
+However, it’s not OK to use eco-jargon to confuse people into purchasing something that isn’t as good as they think.

 It’s also not OK that responsible coffee consumption often comes with a sacrifice.
-Consumers who made an effort to find products that truly lived up to their claims and researched how to dispose of the packaging properly were faced with a limited selection.
-Businesses often sold all of their best coffees in regular packaging, and then their token eco-friendly range would force a choice between palate and planet.
+Consumers who make an effort to find products that truly live up to their claims and research how to dispose of the packaging properly are faced with a limited selection.
+Businesses often sell all their best coffee in non-environmentally friendly packaging, and their token eco-friendly ranges force a choice between palate and planet.

 We don’t believe this compromise should ever be made.
 And that’s why Halo exists.